-2019 2018

-(in thou isands)

-Balance at beginning of year \$ 836 \$ 292

-Increases related to current year tax positions 101 8

-(Decreases) Increases related to prior year tax positions (63) 636

-Decreases related to settlements (100)

-Decreases related to lapse of statute of limitations (63)

-Balance at end of year \$ 811 \$ 836
+20 20 20 019 Balance at beginning of year \$ 811 \$ 836 Increases related to current year tax positions 101 Increases (decreases) related to prior year tax positions 13 (63) Decreases related to lapse of statute of limitations (12) (63) Balance at end of year \$ 812 \$ 811

-Included in the balance of unrecognized tax benefits at December 28, 2019 and December 29, 2018 are potential net benefits of \$0.8 million and \$0.8 million, respectively, that would favorably impact the effective tax rate if recognized.
+Included in the balance of unrecognized tax benefits at December 26, 2020 and December 28, 2019 are potential net benefits of \$0.8 million and \$0.8 million, respectively, that would favorably impact the effective tax rate if recognized.
 Unrecognized tax benefits are included in accrued expenses in the accompanying consolidated balance sheets and adjusted in the period in which new information about a tax position becomes available or the final outcome differs from the amount recorded.

 In September 2017, the Internal Revenue Service ("IRS") commenced an examination of the Company's 2015 consolidated corporate income tax return.
 The examination was completed in July 2018 resulting in a no change report.
-As of December 28, 2019, the Company's 2016, 2017, and 2018 federal income tax returns remain subject to examination by IRS.
+As of December 26, 2020, the Company's 2017, 2018, and 2019 federal income tax returns remain subject to examination by IRS.
 The Company's state income tax returns remain subject to examination for three or four years depending on the state's statute of limitations.
-The Company is not currently under any income tax audits as of December 28, 2019.
+The Company is being audited by one state as of December 26, 2020.
 In addition, the Company is generally obligated to report changes in taxable income arising from federal income tax audits.